openbmc/openbmc/poky/documentation/overview-manual/concepts.rst

 keep source files in a repository controlled by a Source Control Manager (SCM) such as Git.
 Pulling source from a repository allows you to control the point in the repository (the revision) from which you want to build software.
-Finally, a combination of the two might exist, which would give the consumer a choice when deciding where to get source files.
+A combination of the two is also possible.

 BitBake uses the :term:`SRC_URI` variable to point to source files regardless of their location.
 Each